adrobil45/VendeeGlobe_Live/README.md

 This project was carried in the framework of Telecom Paris for a course evaluation about data manipulation with Python.
 The aim is to extract, visualize and analyze data related to the 2020-2021 Vendée Globe race.

-The code written in Python 3 is avalaible in the notebook [Projet](Projet.ipynb) Here are the main steps.
+The code written in Python 3 is avalaible in the notebook [Projet](Projet.ipynb).

+Here are the main steps.

 ## A) Extract and pre-processing data